sullvn/sull.vn/src/babbles/2017-11-02-could-we-code-with-lunchables.md

 ### React

-React.js has taken the web app programming by storm.
+[React](https://reactjs.org/) has taken the web app programming by storm.
 Many quote the virtual DOM as it’s special sauce, but I disagree.
 It’s special flavor is declarative programming.
 It’s so simple I can describe the essence of the entire API as two functions:

+$$
+\begin{aligned}
-component: Data → VirtualHTML
+component &\colon Data \to VirtualHTML \\
-render: VirtualHTML → HTML
+render &\colon VirtualHTML \to HTML
+\end{aligned}
+$$

 That’s it.
 The power comes from virtual HTML and components being data themselves.